-Ideate, plan, code, test, deploy, operate and monitor – this is the software development lifecycle, where developers are spending most of their time.
-All-day long, they're moving up and down the SDLC and going deep and wide on it.
-And because of this, slow tools turn unusable.
+Ideate, plan, code, test, deploy, operate, and monitor–this is the software development lifecycle, where developers spend most of their time.
+They're moving up and down the SDLC all day long and going deep and wide on it.
+Because of this, slow tools become unusable.

 Looking at our stats for the last 90 days, we counted 48 million API calls (from developer workstations or in CI pipelines) and saw the following:

-- Average running time of a scan is 238ms
+- The average running time of a scan is 238ms

 - 25th percentile sits at 85ms

 - 99th percentile sits at 1,69s

-On average, it’s unnoticeable.
-In the worst cases, we believe an extra second or two is worth the wait, saving hours down the line on incident remediation (investigation, key revocation, rotation, redeployment, etc.).
+On average, it's unnoticeable.
+In the worst cases, we believe an extra second or two is worth the wait, saving hours on incident remediation (investigation, key revocation, rotation, redeployment, etc.).

 Reduced configuration areas

 Secrets detectors settings

-If security teams or engineering managers are expecting developers to integrate secrets scanning in their daily workflows, they should be the ones fine-tuning it.
+If security teams or engineering managers expect developers to integrate secret scanning into their daily workflows, they should fine-tune it.

 In GitGuardian, workspace administrators can configure the secrets detectors they want to see running and directly add custom pattern detection (for organization-specific secrets) from the UI.

-This global configuration will then apply to all secrets scans.
-No esoteric YAML is needed (of course, developers can still customize ggshield to their liking if they want to).
+This global configuration will then apply to all scans.
+Say goodbye to clunky YAML files (of course, your developers can still customize ggshield to their liking if they want to).

 The CLI follows a learning-by-doing approach.
-When an incident is flagged as a false positive in the GitGuardian dashboard, this information will be shared with all users of ggshield.
-The CLI will no longer pick up the secret in subsequent scans performed on developers’ machines or in CI environments.
+When an incident is ignored and flagged as a false positive in the GitGuardian dashboard, this information will be shared with all users of ggshield.
+The CLI will no longer pick up the secret in subsequent scans performed on developers' machines or CI environments.

-In the age of DevOps, we couldn’t have simply built ggshield without CI pipelines in mind.
+In the age of DevOps, we couldn't have built ggshield without CI pipelines in mind.
 Secrets detection is far more effective at prevention in local environments.
 Still, engineering teams have learned to enjoy the benefits of running it in their CI jobs.
 Results are displayed to teams rather than individuals, raising awareness of the problem for everyone on board.
 We have noticed that showing non-blocking scan results to developers contributes to the drop in new secrets over time.
 Nudge theory works!

 $ ggshield secret scan ci